garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

 There are a few different ways to query and/or select features in ArcGIS Runtime.
 Here we will use `AGSFeatureLayer.selectFeaturesWithQuery`, which both highlights selected features on the map and provides a list of the selected features.

-1. In `BufferAndQueryTouchDelegate.mapView`, after creating the buffer and adding graphics, instantiate an `AGSQueryParameters` object with the buffer geometry:
+1. In `BufferAndQueryTouchDelegate.geoView`, after creating the buffer and adding graphics, instantiate an `AGSQueryParameters` object with the buffer geometry:

     ```
     let query = AGSQueryParameters()
     query.geometry = buffer
     ```

 1. For each of the `AGSFeatureLayer` objects in the operational layers of the map, call `AGSFeatureLayer.selectFeaturesWithQuery`.
 Use `AGSSelectionMode.New` to do a new selection, as opposed to adding to or removing from the current selection.
+You must cast `geoView` depending on whether it is a `AGSMapView` or a `AGSSceneView`.
 Add this code after instantiating the query object and setting its geometry:

     ```
+    let operationalLayers : [AGSFeatureLayer]
+    if geoView is AGSMapView {
+        let mapView = geoView as?
+AGSMapView
-    let operationalLayers = mapView.map?.operationalLayers.flatMap { $0 as?
+        operationalLayers = mapView!.map!.operationalLayers.flatMap { $0 as?
 AGSFeatureLayer }
+    } else {
+        let sceneView = geoView as?
+AGSSceneView
+        operationalLayers = sceneView!.scene!.operationalLayers.flatMap { $0 as?
+AGSFeatureLayer }
+    }
-    for layer in operationalLayers! {
+    for layer in operationalLayers {
-        layer.selectFeaturesWithQuery(query, mode: AGSSelectionMode.New, completion: nil)
+        layer.selectFeatures(withQuery: query, mode: AGSSelectionMode.new, completion: nil)
     }
     ```